Key Takeaways

 The most important things to learn about off-page SEO are:

-• How to use different techniques like guest posting, email outreach, broken link building to get links to your website
+- How to use different techniques like guest posting, email outreach, and broken link building to get links to your website

-Undoubtedly, off-page SEO is one of the hardest areas of SEO, and professionals that can master this part, have more chances of succeeding in SEO either working for a company or doing freelance work.
+Undoubtedly, off-page SEO is one of the hardest areas of SEO, and professionals who master it are more likely to succeed in SEO, whether working for a company or doing freelance work.

 Data analytics skills